 It is what makes our music department the vibrant hub of our school, with the largest uptake numbers for KS4.
 As a Musical Futures Champion School, we are privileged to provide training and share our practice with music educators and institutions throughout the South West, enabling Musical Futures to positively change the lives of thousands more young people.

-You can find out more about Musical Futures Champions
+Find out more about Musical Futures Champions Teachers and Schools